hellos3b/Grid2D/README.md

 ## Example

-Example from a small (loopy) procedural generator I wrote
+Small sample from a small (loopy) procedural world generator where it helped
 ```
 var grid = new Grid2D({w: 5, h: 5});